aridjayarecipes/cutesrecipes.web.app/content/post/1956-easiest-way-to-make-super-quick-homemade-poached-salmon-and-arugula-with-creamy-tarragon-dressing.md

 - "Add the first 8 ingredients plus a tablespoon of salt to a pot wide enough to comfortably fit the salmon.
 Add 2 cups of wine and enough water so that the fish will be submerged when put in.
 Turn the heat on high and bring to a boil."
 - "Carefully lay the salmon into the pot, skin-side down.
 Turn the heat down to medium-high and let poach for 7 to 8 minutes, then take the pot off the heat.
 While you wait for the salmon to cool, make the dressing."
 - "Add the butter to a small saucepan on medium-high heat.
 Once melted, add the shallots and garlic.
 Let sweat for 2 minutes."
 - "Add the remaining cup of wine to the saucepan.
-Allow to simmer until there's only 2 tbsp of liquid remaining.
+Allow to simmer until there&#39;s only 2 tbsp of liquid remaining.
 Take off the heat and let cool to just above room temperature."
 - "In a bowl, stir together the lemon zest, mayonnaise, shallot mixture, tarragon, milk and a pinch of salt.
 Cover and refrigerate until ready to serve."
 - "Once the salmon has cooled to room temperature, cover with plastic wrap and put it in the fridge to cool further."
 - "To serve, carefully peel the skin off the chilled salmon.
 Scrape off any brown bits from the fish.
 Use a fork to break the salmon into chunks and add it to a large bowl with the arugula.
 Add a splash of extra virgin olive oil and toss.
 Plate the salmon and arugula, spoon over some dressing and add a sprinkle of capers."